mtsnys/theory_and_practice/_posts/vol49-50/2025-03-17-carter_von_appen.md

 {% include figure_grid.html columns=1 figure_key='figure_21' %}

 The second shape can be found more often in their '60s and '70s recordings: here the band significantly increases the tempo within the first handful of bars, then is relatively steady after that point.
 This pattern is heard in "Sweet Virginia" (**[Example 22](#ex-22)**), where the guitars start at 93 BPM and quickly reach 106 BPM within just 12 bars.
-This kind of early acceleration occurs also in "Stray Cat Blues," "Dancing with Mr. D," and in 1970s live versions of "Honky Tonk Women," "Brown Sugar," "Jumping Jack Flash," and "Tumbling Dice."
+This kind of early acceleration occurs also in "Stray Cat Blues," "Dancing with Mr. D," and in 1970s live versions of "Honky Tonk Women," "Brown Sugar," "Jumpin’ Jack Flash," and "Tumbling Dice."
 We observed early acceleration in other artists' studio recordings as well, including in the Jimi Hendrix Experience's "All Along the Watchtower" and Creedence Clearwater Revival's "Born on the Bayou."

 {% include figure_grid.html columns=1 figure_key='figure_22' %}
 {% include figure_grid.html columns=1 figure_key='video_22' %}